 If you love live music, you'll find free concert series several nights of the week (pick up an OffBeat or a Gambit when you get into town for listings), and clubs around town are still very much hopping at night.
-Need more ideas?

 What to Pack

-Vieux-To-Do: Creole Tomato Festival, NOLA Seafood Festival, Louisiana Cajun/Zydeco Festival (June 18-19) - Three free festivals joined forces to make an extravaganza in mid-June, celebrating a handful of Louisiana's favorite homegrown treasures: the iconic Creole tomato (a variety developed ages ago to flourish in sultry Louisiana summers), seafood, and Cajun and zydeco music.
+Creole Tomato Festival, NOLA Seafood Festival, and the Louisiana Cajun/Zydeco Festival are three free festivals that have joined forces for an extravaganza in mid-June, celebrating a handful of Louisiana's favorite homegrown treasures: the iconic Creole tomato (a variety developed ages ago to flourish in sultry Louisiana summers), seafood, and Cajun and zydeco music.